Skip to main content

 Template types

-Caseflow templates come in three types:
+Caseflow templates come in four types:

 TypePurpose